MartinGuehmann/preselector/docs/quickguide.rst

 Quick Guide
 ===========

 1. Paste your DNA sequences into the respective fields, and check the box if your sequence is circular.
 Sequence 1 should be the sequence of the recipient backbone, and sequence 3 the final plasmid including the insert.
 Sequence 2 is optional, and can be used for the donor plasmid.
-(Although this tool is designed for preselection digests, you can of course also use the tool two compare restriction enzyme site availability for any other application.)
+(Although this tool is designed for preselection digests, you can of course also use it to compare restriction enzyme site availability for any other application.)

 .. image:: images/workflow_01.png
   :width: 450